-As you’re here, we assume you know what is Google ad exchange and why one should get in.
-In case you don’t know, head over to this page.
-So, the question is how to get Google AdX account?
+As you’re here, we assume you know what Google Ad Exchange for publishers is and why you should get in.
+The next question is, how do you get Google AdX account?

-The reason is the ad revenue.
 Google AdX is the next step in your monetization strategy.
-It’s an exchange (not an ad network and there’s a lot of difference between them) which allows you to sell impressions rather than clicks.
+Similar to Adsense, you can enter AdX by yourself.
+It’s an exchange (not an ad network with many differences between them) that allows you to sell impressions rather than clicks.

-Besides, you’ll get access to a pool of new advertisers who’ve deep pockets and year-long campaigns.
-You get it, now here’s how to get Google AdX.
+Besides, you’ll get access to a pool of new advertisers with deep pockets and year-long campaigns.
+In fact, from our analysis, we found that Google Ad Exchange is the best exchange in terms of revenue contribution.
+You get it; now, here’s how to get Google AdX.

 Most likely, the account manager will push you to Google AdX if you’re eligible.
 So, what if you’re not eligible?

-But first, what I need to have to become eligible?
+But first, what do you need to be eligible?

-We have to say something.
-Google doesn’t publicly list the minimum requirements you need to get access to its exchange.
-But 5 million page views per month is the number that’s been thrown around a lot, as the minimum requirement for a publisher.
+Google doesn’t publicly list the minimum requirements to access its exchange.
+But 10 million page views per month is the number that’s been thrown around a lot as the minimum requirement for a publisher.

 We highly doubt it.
-We personally know a handful of publishers with 10 million page views/mo. who couldn’t get into Google AdX until we showed the other way.
-That being said, there are certain things that won’t get you to exchange for sure, such as:
+We know a handful of publishers with 10 million page views/mo. who couldn’t get into Google AdX until we showed them the other way?
+That being said, certain things won’t get you to AdX.
+It includes:

-– Altering site behavior (initiating downloads, redirect to unwanted websites, etc.) without users’ consent.
+– Altering site behavior (initiating downloads, redirecting to unwanted websites, etc.) without users’ consent.

 – Triggering pop-unders.